Learn how to personalise your sales forms and add the info that matters most to your business.

 - Create or open an invoice.

-- Select Edit company and decide what company info you want your customer to see customers see.
+- Select Edit company .
+On the Choose what you use panel, click decide what company info you want your customers to see.

 - Select Save when you're done.

 - Select Add logo to upload your logo.

 - Select Settings to start customising the layout and appearance.